 I start the day by walking to Villa Cimbrone.
 The groom and his best men are getting ready and are about to put on their Tom Ford Tuxedos.
 After a few photos of Villa Cimbrone, I photograph the guys getting ready.
 They are in high spirits and everyone is very excited for the festivities to come.
 Once I finish I walk over to the Belmond Caruso.
 This is about a 10-minute walk and is quite tiring as there are many steps.

 At Hotel Caruso the bride is almost finished her hair and makeup when I arrive so I take some photos of her dress and shoes and then once her hair is ready I photograph her getting into her dress and getting ready with her mother and sister.
 Her father is ready to escort her to the church and so we then all walk back to the centre of town.
 The wedding in church goes perfectly and immediately after exiting the church there is a Prosecco toast for 30 minutes in the main square before everyone walks to Villa Cimbrone.
 The entire wedding party is accompanied to Villa Cimbrone by a Neapolitan duo that plays typical local music that gets everyone in high spirits.

 At Villa Cimbrone we immediately do some family photos with the view of the Amalfi Coast as a backdrop.
-Then we go for a few photos around the gardens as the guests are moving to the Infinity Terrace.
+Then we go for a few photos around the gardens as the guests are moving to the infinity terrace.
 Once everyone is on the infinity terrace the bride and groom make their entrance and then enjoy and aperitive and some speeches with a piano player who provides entertainment.
 As the guests are ushered towards the dinner area tastefully decorated by Malafronte floral design the terrace empties.
 I take the opportunity to take a few photos with the couple at the centre of the terrace and then they spontaneously dance to one of their favourite songs.